France Gall: Post-Gainsbourg career: New label, new beginnings

 Gall had several other releases in France in 1968, none of which aroused any great interest.
 At the end of 1968, on reaching the age of 21, Gall separated from Denis Bourgeois and spread her wings upon the expiration of her contract with Philips.
-She moved to a new record label, La Compagnie, in 1969, with whom her father Robert signed a contract, where she made a number of recordings, but did not succeed in finding a coherent style with Norbert Saada as artistic director.
+She moved to the record label La Compagnie in 1969, with whom her father Robert signed a contract, where she made a number of recordings, but did not succeed in finding a coherent style with Norbert Saada as artistic director.

 She went her own way in 1969 with two adaptations: one Italian and the other British: "L'Orage/La Pioggia)" ("The Storm") which she sang with Gigliola Cinquetti at the 1969 Sanremo Music Festival, and "Les Années folles" ("Gentlemen Please"), created by Barbara Ruskin.
+Ruskin had actually released it as a single herself that year on the President label.
+Gall's version made the Ultratop 50 Singles chart in Belgium that year.
+She also had it released in Spanish as "Los años locos".

 Her songs "Des gens bien élevés", "La Manille et la révolution", "Zozoï" and "Éléphants" were largely ignored.
-La Compagnie went bankrupt within three years of its creation, co-founder and singer Hugues Aufray blaming the failure entirely on Norbert Saada.
+La Compagnie went bankrupt within three years of its creation, co-founder and singer Hugues Aufray's blaming the failure entirely on Norbert Saada.

-The early seventies continued to be a barren period for Gall.
+The early 1970s continued to be a barren period for Gall.
 Although she was the first artist to be recorded in France for Atlantic Records in 1971, her singles "C'est cela l'amour" (1971) and "Chasse neige" (1971), faltered in the charts.
 In 1972, Gall, for the last time, recorded songs by Gainsbourg, "Frankenstein" and "Les Petits ballons", but these also failed to chart.
 The results of her collaboration with Jean-Michel Rivat as artistic director, "La Quatrieme chose" (1972), "Par plaisir" and "Plus haut que moi" (1973) all failed to meet with commercial success.

-From the 1970s onwards, Gall started regularly visiting Senegal.
+From the 1970s, Gall started regularly visiting Senegal.
 She bought a hideaway there on the island of N'Gor, close to Dakar in 1990.

 Collaboration with Michel Berger

 Gall was enthralled by Michel Berger's music when she heard his song "Attends-moi" ("Wait for Me") one day in 1973.
 During a later radio broadcast, she asked him for his opinion on songs which her then producer wanted her to record.
 Although he was disconcerted by the quality of the songs, there would be no question of collaboration.

-Only six months later, in 1974, after she sang vocals on the song "Mon fils rira du rock'n'roll" on Berger's new album, Gall's publisher asked him, at her behest, to write for her.
+In 1974, after she sang vocals on the song "Mon fils rira du rock'n'roll" on Berger's new album, Gall's publisher asked him, at her behest, to write for her.
 Gall had already made her mind up that "It will be him and nobody else".
 In 1974, "La Déclaration d'amour" was to be the first in a long line of hits which marked a turning point in Gall's career.
 Meanwhile, the two artists had fallen in love and married on 22 June 1976, the only marriage for both.
 After they married, Gall only sang songs written by Berger until his death in 1992.